El Solitario: Professional wrestling career

 Roberto Gonzalez Cruz was initially billed as El Zica II, in honor of his brother, El Zica I. He later changed his name to El Hijo Del Santo, not to be confused with the legitimate son of El Santo that later assumed the mask.

-Roberto Gonzalez Cruz moved to Tijuana to pursue his career as a luchador but had a difficult time finding regular work as he was young and still small at the time.
+Roberto Gonzalez Cruz moved to Tijuana to pursue his career as a professional wrestler but had a difficult time finding regular work as he was young and still small at the time.
 He continued working local arenas until he began making a name for himself as he grew physically and refined his wrestling skills.
 Cruz realized that in order to take his career to the next level, he would have to select a more crowd pleasing name and character.
 He chose the name El Solitario, derived from the popular comic book character El Llanero Solitario ("The Lone Ranger"').
 He also adopted his now trademark gold and black colored costume and golden mask with a fringe around the eyes representing the Lone Ranger's mask.
 After the change, promoters and fans took notice of the new dynamic wrestler.

 On November 16, 1965, El Solitario faced Panchito Ramirez in Arena Coliseo located in Guadalajara.
 He would make his debut in Arena Coliseo Mexico City on September 6, 1966, when he defeated Tony Reyna.
 In 1966, El Solitario defeated and unmasked Águila Tapatía, that was followed by a win over Mano Blanca.
 He won his first world title when he defeated Occident Welterweight champion Luís González.

 El Solitario was now working for EMLL, Mexico's largest promotion company.
-He was catapulted into stardom within the lucha libre world when he defeated veteran Rey Mendoza in a mask vs hair match on December 13, 1968.
+He was catapulted into stardom within the professional wrestling world when he defeated veteran Rey Mendoza in a mask vs hair match on December 13, 1968.
 A few weeks later, he defeated another legend, Rene Guajardo, and also took his hair in another wager match.